The Most Astounding Fact About the Universe

 If feelings and emotions stem from these electrical interactions then they do not come from logical structures that produce thinking, but something else, like random motion, Brownian motion, colloidal behavior, or static movement giving rise to neural oscillations, or something like that.
 And remember that electrons themselves are limited by Heisenberg's uncertainty principle, and can behave in the purist form of randomness possible.

 "In fact, today colloids may be regarded as an important, perhaps the most important connecting link between organic and the inorganic world."

 Remember Pauli?
 That's the physicist who came up with the Exclusion principle.

 These are some of the reasons why I think electrons represent the most astonishing fact about the Universe and our own consciousness.

 Some further thoughts:

 Imagine if you could control the electrical activity in your brain.
 If you shut down your brain's entire electrical system, even for a moment, you would have, in effect, killed your consciousness.
 You would be dead.
-One way to do this without permanantly dying is by using magnetocaloric effect (MCE) freezers.
+One way to do this without permanently dying is by using magnetocaloric effect (MCE) freezers.
 If you entered such an MCE freezer, your body would instantly freeze and every atom would stop "talking" to other atoms.
-With this freezer, you could explore properties of consciousness while dead (if such a thing exists), and even perform time jump explorations, perhaps jumping years in the future, because freezing on this level means stoping time.
+With this freezer, you could explore properties of consciousness while dead (if such a thing exists), and even perform time jump explorations, perhaps jumping years in the future, because freezing on this level means stopping time.